 Air test: the alternative method

 A liquid-tight pavement can be assessed using the SFA Air Test inspection.
 This method can be used instead of the visual inspection.
-The owner/user of a liquid-tight pavement can make savings on inspection costs by directly using the SFA Air Test method.
+The owner/user of an impermeable containment system or forecourt surface can make savings on inspection costs by directly using the SFA Air Test method.
 The visual aspect is limited to establishing the objective measurement results.
 As a result of the executed SFA Air Test inspection, an Impermeable Facility Certificate can also be issued.

 The SFA Air Test method has been applied on a large scale on petrol stations and in the chemical and petrochemical industry both domestically and internationally.
 Significant positive results have appeared with our customers from our experience ranging over several years.
 Besides the fact that there is a positive feeling due to the system’s objectivity with users of watertight containment systems or surfaces, lots of proven savings on repairs/maintenance of liquid-tight pavements have also been achieved.